Hypernova-Oy/geoip2-haproxy-acl/README.md

 with your script path).
 It pulls latest updates every Wednesday at 06:00 AM.

 ``
-0 6 * * 3 bash -c '/path/to/generate.sh && /bin/systemctl reload haproxy'
+0 6 * * 3 bash -c 'cd /path/to/geoip2-haproxy-acl && /path/to/geoip2-haproxy-acl/generate.sh && /bin/systemctl reload haproxy'
 ``

 ## License